otaviojava/jcassandra-book/06-java-driver.md

 ```

-Modeling created and ready for interaction in the database with the `UDT` type that will be represented by the` Category` class, this class is very similar to the `Book` entity, which we created earlier, with the difference as the information will be informed.
+Modeling created and ready for interaction in the database with the `UDT` type that will be represented by the `Category` class, this class is very similar to the `Book` entity, which we created earlier.
 A point to note is that the notes are quite intuitive.

 ```java
 public class App3 {